gabbo89/EEA2024-2025/docs/3a7methylkit.md

 ![alt text](image-67.png)

-And now we are ready to calculate the differential methylation between the two conditions.
+Now we are ready to calculate the differential methylation between the two conditions.

 ```r
 myDiff=calculateDiffMeth(meth)
 ```

 {: .success-title }
 > STDOUT
 >
 > two groups detected:
+>
 > will calculate methylation difference as the difference of
+>
->treatment (group: 1) - control (group: 0)
+> treatment (group: 1) - control (group: 0)

 The created object will have a C in each row, with values of differential methylation.
-The last column represent the weighted difference of methylation between the test samples and control samples.
+The last column represent the weighted difference of methylation between test and control samples.
 Positive values will show hypermethylation of the test samples, while negative values will show hypomethylation.

 ```r
 myDiff